WangHelin1997/GL-AT/README.md

 # GL-AT
-Pytorch implementation of the paper : From Global to Local: Improving Weakly Labelled Audio Tagging with Class-wise Attentional Clips
+Pytorch implementation of the paper : A Global-local Attention Framework for Weakly Labelled Audio Tagging

 ## Contact
 If you have any problem about our code, feel free to contact